Skip to content

 Terminal window

-jackin workspace add secure-api \
+jackin workspace create secure-api \

 --workdir ~/Projects/secure-api \

---allowed-agent agent-smith \
+--allowed-role agent-smith \

---default-agent agent-smith
+--default-role agent-smith

 Terminal window

-# Grant access to another agent
+# Grant access to another role

-jackin workspace edit secure-api --allowed-agent the-architect
+jackin workspace edit secure-api --allowed-role the-architect

 # Revoke access

-jackin workspace edit secure-api --remove-allowed-agent the-architect
+jackin workspace edit secure-api --remove-allowed-role the-architect

 # Change default agent

-jackin workspace edit secure-api --default-agent neo
+jackin workspace edit secure-api --default-agent codex

-# Clear the default agent
+# Clear default agent back to role-based launch resolution

 jackin workspace edit secure-api --clear-default-agent